 Fluorine Containing Fragments

 A publication by John B. Jordon et al (J. Med.
-Chem, 2012, 55, 678-687) DOI hdescribes 19F NMR fragment screening used as a very efficient tool for rapid and sensitive detection of fragment hits.
+Chem, 2012, 55, 678-687) DOI describes 19F NMR fragment screening used as a very efficient tool for rapid and sensitive detection of fragment hits.
 They report that fragment screening with a simple one-dimensional 19F NMR experiment (with 1H decoupling) is significantly faster and in many ways more robust than traditional 1H NMR screening.
 Several companies have now compiled fluorine containing libraries.

 Although available fluorine fragment space is smaller than the complete available fragments, there is surprisingly little overlap between the libraries.
 A "Halogen-Enriched Fragment Library" has been designed DOI.